balderdashy/sails-docs/reference/Request.md

 # req.wantsJSON
 ### Purpose
-This property is to check whether JSON is in the list of acceptable Content-Types provided by the user-agent
+This property is used to check whether JSON is in the list of acceptable `Content-Type`s provided by the user-agent in the HTTP request header.

 ### Example Usage
 ```javascript